bocharsky-bw/vkontakte-php-sdk/README.md

 ## OAuth authorization

-Build authorization link in your template
+Build authorization link in your template:

 ```php
 <a href="<?= $vk->getLoginUrl() ?>">Authenticate</a>
 ```

-Handle response, received from `oauth.vk.com` and store access token to session for restore it when page will be reload
+Handle response, received from `oauth.vk.com` and store access token to session for restore it when page will be reload:

 ```php
 session_start(); // start session if you don't